 This isn’t for financial reasons alone, but because shorter programmes are often associated with less successful outcomes, in the longer term.

 Standard residential rehab usually takes 28 days in full.
 But here is what to consider if money is short at the moment.

-Ask about short term detox plans, **but only** if you already have additional emotional supports setup for once detox completes.
+Ask about short term detox **only** if you have adequate plans for support upon completion.

 Help for addiction is available at Abbeycare's UK clinics, serving the full Cardiff area.

-Our clinic team are ready to help you make the progress you need.
+Our clinic team are ready to help you get started.

 Now....are you ready?